DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 1. Stand alone flow that is defined in Power Automate
 2. Flow that is embedded in a Power App

-   We will use the second option since option one requires higher licenses.
+   We will use the second option since option one would requires additional licenses.
+Embedded flows can only be called from Power Apps.

 ## Solutions

 The standard way to program in a low code platform is rather clicking instead of coding.
 That is fine for dev/ test environments.
 But think of production where clicking together is no option.
 You rather want to transfer what you clicked together as it is to production.
 That requires a programmatic way to export something from your dev/ test environment and import it to production.

 The vehicle is a solution which can transport any artefact from power platform.
 A solution is a container on its own and you add the existing PowerPlatform artefacts to it after creation.
 Exporting a solution gives you a zip file.
 The reverse operation reinstates the objects you exported in the designated environment.
 We will use that mechanism to quickly provision your environment with the fully implemented data model and the partially implemented application.

 # 3. Application Scenario